Semelparity and iteroparity: Examples in Lepidoptera

-Females of certain families of Lepidoptera, like the Gypsy Moth of Psychidae, have reduced mobility or apterous so the insects' dispersal is in the larval stage, as opposed to in the adult stage.
-In iteroparous insects, major dispersal occurs in the adult stage.
-All semelparous Lepidopterans share similar characteristics: Larva only feed in restricted periods of the year because of the nutritional state of their host plants (as a result, they are univoltine), initial food supply is predictably abundant, and larval host plants are abundant and adjacent.
+Females of certain families of Lepidoptera, like the spongy moth of family Erebidae, have reduced mobility or are wingless (apterous), so they disperse in the larval stage as opposed to in the adult stage.
+In iteroparous insects, dispersal mainly occurs in the adult stage.
+All semelparous Lepidopterans share similar characteristics: larvae only feed in restricted periods of the year because of the nutritional state of their host plants (as a result, they are univoltine), initial food supply is predictably abundant, and larval host plants are abundant and adjacent.
 Death most commonly occurs by starvation.
-In the case of the gypsy moth, adults do not possess an active digestive system and cannot feed, but can drink moisture.
+In the case of the spongy moth, adults do not possess an active digestive system and cannot feed, but can drink moisture.
 Mating occurs fairly rapidly after adults emerge from their pupal form and, without a way to digest food, the adult moths die after about a week.

 Evolutionary advantages to semelparity

 Current evolutionary advantages hypothesis

 The evolution for semelparity in both sexes has occurred many times in plants, invertebrates, and fish.
 It is rare in mammals because mammals have obligate maternal care due to internal fertilization and incubation of offspring and nursing young after birth, which requires high maternal survival rate after fertilization and offspring weaning.
 Also, female mammals have relatively low reproductive rates compared to invertebrates or fish because they invest a lot of energy in maternal care.
 However, male reproductive rate is much less constrained in mammals because only females bear young.
 A male that dies after one mating season can still produce a large number of offspring if he invests all of his energy in mating with many females.